Garam Masala (2005 film): Plot

 Both Mac and Sam ask Maggie, the boss's secretary, on a date on the same day, at the same restaurant at the same time.
-As all three meet up at the restaurant a pickpocket takes Mac's and Sam's wallets.
-After the meal, the competition to impress Maggie heightens thus evoking humorous events after which Sam and Mac leave Maggie to pay the bill.
+As all three meet up at the restaurant, a pickpocket takes Mac's and Sam's wallets.
+After the meal, the competition to impress Maggie heightens, thus evoking humorous events, after which Sam and Mac leave Maggie to pay the bill.

 Sam visits a famous photographer, praising him and asking for a few outstanding shots.
-These stolen shots help Sam to win the world photography competition.
-He gets promoted, is given ten percent of the prize money and has his pay doubled, whilst Mac receives a demotion to assistant.
+These stolen shots help Sam win the world photography competition.
+He gets promoted, is given ten percent of the prize money, and has his pay doubled, while Mac receives a demotion to assistant.
 Sam flies off to the US to enjoy his holiday, leaving Mac fuming in Mauritius.

-The chief editor persuades Mac to show up Sam by getting three women to be his fiancées, getting a very expensive flat and driving very expensive, imported cars.
+The chief editor persuades Mac to show up Sam by getting three women to be his fiancées, getting a very expensive flat, and driving very expensive, imported cars.
 Following his promise, Mac gets a high-quality flat and gets access to three beautiful air hostesses.
 His driver, Babban, is his key to the high life.
 Not only does Babban get Mac access to the flat, he delivers very high-end cars to impress his fiancées.
 He drives Mac's cars and does all his services for a small amount of liquor every day.
 Lastly, Babban gets Mac a housekeeper, Mambo, who has an attitude problem and doesn't care what goes on in his flat so long as his demands are met.